johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/IdleTimeoutActions.md

 ## Supported features

-- Is this policy mandatory?
-Yes
+- Can be mandatory: Yes
-- Is this policy recommended?
-No
+- Can be recommended: No
-- Does this policy support dynamic refresh?
-Yes
+- Dynamic Policy Refresh: Yes
-- Is this policy applied per profile?
-Yes
+- Per Profile: Yes
-- Does this policy apply to profiles signed in with a Microsoft account?
-No
+- Applies to a profile that is signed in with a Microsoft account: No

 ## Data type